-Mixcraft Loops: Mixcraft 6 comes bundled with 6,000 (WOW!) professionally produced loops.
-Mixcraft loops are segments of pre-recorded and edited audio that spread across a range of different sounds and instruments.
+Mixcraft Loops: Mixcraft 10 comes bundled with over 7500 professionally produced loops.
+Mixcraft loops are segments of prerecorded and edited audio that spread across a range of different sounds and instruments.
 Loops include drum beats, guitar chord progressions, keyboard parts, and even world music instruments!
 The lesson plans included in this manual address how to use these loops for student projects.
-Students and educators will need an internet connection to download loops on demand.
+An internet connection will be necessary to download loops on demand.